jhonoryza/laravel-vien/README.md

 <h1 align="center">Laravel Vien</h1>

+this package is a starter kit for laravel breeze with stack inertia vue

-This package provides laravel vue inertia components
+this package provides laravel inertia vue components

 ## Available Component
 - Table